 - 1. The A/E's goal shall be to achieve high level of building performance in order to achieve indoor environments that are most conducive to comfort, health, and productivity, to increase the longevity of the property, and to deliver these in an optimally energy efficient and cost effective manner. - 2.
 A/E shall select HVAC as requested by City where specified.
 Develop a report analyzing initial cost vs. Operating costs to demonstrate energy efficiency and life cycle costing, such that the City can evaluate the benefits of incorporating components of varying energy efficiencies in the project.
 Coordinate locations of HVAC with other disciplines. - 3.
 Comfort shall be based on thermal comfort based on ASHRAE 55. - 4.
-Energy Performance: Perform energy simulation to determine best system options and improve design and control strategy.
-Exceed current ASHRAE guidelines by 40%.
-Employ most efficient equipment for each technology type (if not contradicting maintainability). - 5.
 Energy Simulation: Preliminary simulation: Revit, Trane Trace or eQuest.
-Final simulation: Trane Trace. - 6.
-Indoor Air quality: Ventilate to meet OSHA, code and ASHRAE requirements (whichever is higher). - 7.
+Final simulation: Trane Trace. - 5.
+Indoor Air quality: Ventilate to meet OSHA, code and ASHRAE requirements (whichever is higher). - 6.
 Unacceptable Design Practices: Obsolete or soon to be phased out technologies (i.e. R22), Electric heat.